attayeb/snaq/README.md

 Snaq is a snakemake pipeline for Microbiome data analsysis using QIIME2

+This pipeline works natively in Linux, Mac and windows on WSL (basically ubuntu).
+It also can run using docker container system in windows.

 ## Citation:
+TBD

 ## Installation

-This pipeline works natively in Linux, Mac and windows on WSL (basically ubuntu).
-It also can run using docker container system in windows.

 ### Linux and Mac and windows using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install)

+All these steps should be executed in the terminal

 * [Install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)

 * Install mamba: